Skip to main content

 Caching

-AnthropicChatModel and AnthropicStreamingChatModel return AnthropicTokenUsage in response which contains cacheCreationInputTokens and cacheReadInputTokens.
+AnthropicChatModel and AnthropicStreamingChatModel return AnthropicTokenUsage in the response, which contains cacheCreationInputTokens and cacheReadInputTokens.

 More info on caching can be found here.